-Pennsylvania law provides rules that govern which party is responsible for maintaining heath insurance coverage in divorces and in child…
+Pennsylvania law provides rules that govern who is responsible for maintaining health insurance coverage in divorces and in child support…

 How Child Support is Calculated in Pennsylvania

 Child support in Pennsylvania is calculated by a mathematical formula set forth in law.
 There are, however, many nuisances to the formula.
 The court may also deviate from the formula based on special or unusual circumstances.
 However, in general, child support in Pennsylvania is calculated as follows.

 There are four main factors that affect the amount of child support payable in Pennsylvania.

 These factors are: (1) the physical custody schedule (2) the number of children covered by the support order (3) the monthly after-tax incomes of the parties and (4) certain additional expenses the parties may incur for the care of child(ren).